Tag Archive for: feed ingredients

 When you click ‘grain-intolerance’ in FeedXL you will be able to see which feeds are truly grain free and which are not.
 If you select that your horse has laminitis or insulin resistance you will see the feed ingredient options classified instead by starch and sugar content.

 If you want to save yourself some time finding suitable feeds for horses with conditions that require either grain-free or low starch and sugar feeds give FeedXL a go!
-Check out our plans and pricing here and start your free trial today!
+Check out our plans and pricing here and get started for free today!

 Do you have a question or comment?
 Do you need help with feeding?